HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

   )
 }}

-Secondary pages show a significant advantage over home pages in achieving good CWV results, with a 14% lead on Desktop and an 11% lead on Mobile.This performance gap suggests that secondary pages often benefit from having partially cached information, which contributes to faster page loads.
+Secondary pages show a significant advantage over home pages in achieving good CWV results, with a 14% lead on Desktop and an 11% lead on Mobile.
+This performance gap suggests that secondary pages often benefit from having partially cached information, which contributes to faster page loads.
+TODO: Could also be that Home Pages get updated more frequently and introduce more varied components, whereas secondary pages might be more templatized, so perhaps more stable?

-<a hreflang="en" href="https://developer.chrome.com/blog/new-soft-navigations-origin-trial">Soft navigation</a> support is expected to aid in a more comprehensive collection of Web Vitals data for within the page navigation.
+<a hreflang="en" href="https://developer.chrome.com/blog/new-soft-navigations-origin-trial">Soft navigation</a> support is expected to aid in a more comprehensive collection of CWV data for within the page navigation.

 While the current CWV data indicates better overall performance for secondary pages, a deeper dive into specific aspects of loading performance, interactivity and visual stability is necessary to fully understand the user experience, which is what we will cover in the following sections.